danuep/nanogenmo2017/README.md

 * [The Wavelets](https://gist.github.com/danuep/8ba4e4d51293b4f33d4289ceb5fcb97e)
 * Bonus: [Haar of Darkness](https://gist.github.com/danuep/46d3c76be8f42685b7f77e76c57343fa) (Haar wavelet transform of Conrad's *Heart of Darkness*)

 The results are slightly entertaining, but iffy as a legible text.
 It's reassuring to see that the average value for both texts (the first word in the transformed text) roughly aligns with the mood of the text.
-Subsequent words represent the differences between sections of text, which I think is harder to intuit than pixel values representing differences in sections of an image.
-(Specifically, the second-through-fourth words of *The Wavelets* tells us that the second half of *The Waves* is more `Grandmother` than the first, the second quarter is more `Mas'r` than the first, and the last quarter more `Meadows` than the third).
+Subsequent words represent the oscillations between sections of text, which I think is harder to intuit than pixel values representing oscillations in sections of an image.

+Specifically, the second-through-fourth words of *The Wavelets* represent that the second half of *The Waves* is more `Grandmother` than the first, the second quarter (and to a lesser extent last quarter) more `Mas'r` than the first, and the last quarter (and to a lesser extent second quarter) more `Meadows` than the third.

 ## Future work